 I heard a voice when I read when I was a kid–maybe because i learned to read sitting on my aunts lap when she read to me–it was not my voice, it was the voice of the book.

-Some who has never heard, learns to read English (or other language) as a second language.
+Someone who has never heard, learns to read English (or other spoken language) as a second language.
 Reading, at first–for a native signer, would be translation from sign–until they were fluent readers.

-This is a startling thought… that there must really me, comprehension that is meta-language–meaning, that finds itself in word, or signs, but it is not identical with word or sign.
+This is a startling thought… that there must really be comprehension that is meta-language–meaning, that finds itself in word, or signs, but is not identical with word or sign.
 A primacy of meaning before language.